Uberi/University-Notes/PHIL110A/PHIL110A.md

 Why does what one person says sound correct to that person?

-;wip: PHIL110A quiz 2 covers everything up to but not including Popper

 **Intersectionality** is the study of the intersections between different groups of minorities - the study of interactions between multiple systems of discrimination or oppression.

 ;wip: philosophy of the mind